evanmarshall-dev/fireship.io_git_course/README.md

 - You cannot use terminal in the cloud-based vscode, but if you try to access it you do receive the option to use the terminal in **codespaces** (This is basically vscode running a virtual machine (VM) with the necessary dependencies to run your app).

   - You can configure codespaces to use as much memory and computing power as you need.

+## COLLABORATION

+### Git Branch

+- Branching allows multiple developers to work on different app features in isolation from the main branch.
+Branches are also good for solo developers who want to experiment with a feature without polluting the master/main branch.
+- To list all current branches in a project write `git branch`.

+  - It is common to rename the master branch to main and this is accomplished by running `git branch -M main`.

+  - If you want to create a branch run `git branch new-branch-name`.

+  - If you want to delete a branch run `git branch -d new-branch-name`.
+If you use a `-D` when you run the branch deletion then it will delete the branch even if there is changes on it and it has been merged into the main branch.